The Best Studio Headphones for Home Recording – Updated in 2019

 1.AUDIO TECHNICA ATH-M50X

-The title of the best studio headphones could easily go to Audio Technica ATH-M50X.
-I personally use it in my studio and if I had to choose again I would pick this one.
+The title of the best studio headphones could quickly go to Audio Technica ATH-M50X.
+I use it in my studio, and if I had to choose again, I would pick this one.
 With a very affordable price tag and features that overcomes headphones with double the price, is an excellent option for every music producer.

-This pair of headphones is comfortable and stable on your head, in addition, the ear-cups are rotable for extra convenient storage.
-The cable is detachable and the headphone overall is light, making it a good option for those who travel and ask for portable studio headphones.
+This pair of headphones are comfortable and stable on your head with 90° swiveling rotatable ear-cups for one-ear monitoring and extra convenient to storage.
+The cable is detachable, and the headphone overall is light, making it a good option for those who travel and ask for portable studio headphones.
 The headband feels a little hard after long hour studio sessions.
-But at the same time, the built quality is tough.
+But at the same time, the built quality is sturdy.

 ATH-M50X has superb sound quality and frequency range.
-In total offers a good flat response but with a small boost on low frequencies that gives deep and punchy bass.
-As a closed-back type of headphones, offers very good isolation from ambient sounds with little sound leakage.
+In total offers an excellent flat response but with a small boost on low frequencies that gives deep and punchy bass.
+As a closed-back type of headphones provides superior isolation from ambient sounds with little sound leakage.
 The 98 dB sensitivity and maximum input power of 1600mW, may not sound enough for live performances, but for studio monitoring is ideal.

-conclusion: Audio Technica ATH-M50X continuously add amazing reviews from amateur and professional musicians.
+Conclusion: Audio Technica ATH-M50X continuously add amazing reviews from amateur and professional musicians.
 The reason for that is that it constitutes a complete pair of headphones with high quality built, reliability and desirable sound.
-Another reason for its success is it’s very affordable price.
+Plus, the very affordable price tag.
 With a few extra bucks you can also get a Slappa full sized hardbody pro headphone case.
 ATH-M50X comes in 5 different colors to pick between Black, Gun Metal, White, Red, and Blue.
 However, Black is the standard color of this pair, as the rest will cost you a few extra bucks.

 Musicians who use it: Paul McCartney, Hardwell, Kygo, and many more professional music producers and artists.

 2.BEYERDYNAMIC DT-770 PRO